hydrogen-css/hydrogen/info/progress.md

 - reworks gradient configs so that they must have a key to simplify their usage
 - folders have been removed from the config in favor of an input array and an output string
 - colors have been reworked to include a 3 point scale each for lightness and darkness that can be set to auto or a custom color
+- overflow values have been swapped so that axis can be optional
+- overlay takes two options now, the second being an optional opacity

 ## Features